caktus/django_bread/docs/configuration.rst

 ---------------------------------

 The default read view uses a form to describe which fields to display.
-If you would rather have more flexibilty, subclass `bread.LabelValueReadView` and set these parameters.
+If you would rather have more flexibility, subclass `bread.LabelValueReadView` and set these parameters.

 LabelValueReadView is a subclass of ReadView.